Stanko/Stanko.github.io/content/blog/2025-02-10-the-tiny-book-of-great-joys.md

 ## Text

-With the drawings ready, I turned out to the next crucial part - the text.
+With the drawings ready, I turned to the next crucial part - the text.
 I first wanted to write everything by hand, photograph it and then vectorize it in the same way I did with the images.
 But it was a hassle - I had to do a lot of editing for text to look as my handwriting.

 Evil Mad Scientist, the maker of my pen plotter, has a fantastic tool called [Hershey Text](https://wiki.evilmadscientist.com/Hershey_Text).
 It contains a bunch of single-line fonts ideal for plotting.
 I chose the EMS Elfin font as it looked playful and hand-drawn.
 I used it to write all of the text in the book and I think it turned out great.